pchalamet/NTerraform/README.md

 }
 ```

-can be written in C# like this:
+This can be written in C# like this:
 ```
 var provider = new azurerm(environment: "production");
 var networkrg = new azurerm_resource_group(name: "production",